Performance of the stochastic MV-PURE estimator in highly noisy settings: Preliminaries

-However, as discussed in Section \ref{intro}, the search for linear estimators under MSE criterion does not end here, certain solutions more robust to ill-conditioning, high noise levels, and imperfections in model knowledge need to be derived.
-The robustness of linear estimators having MSE (\ref{mse}) as the cost function can be greatly improved by adding constraints.
-An example of this approach is the stochastic BLUE estimator which is often called the distortionless MMSE estimator and has been widely employed in recent signal estimation and detection schemes \cite{Wang2004,Shahbazpanahi2004} and which is defined as a solution to the linearly restricted problem \cite{Kailath2000}:
+As discussed in section \ref{intro}, the search for linear estimators under the MSE criterion does not end here.
+Certain solutions are more robust against high noise levels, imperfections in model knowledge, and ill-conditioned systems.
+A popular approach is to introduce the so-called distortionless constraint $\W\H=\I_m$ to the MSE minimization problem \cite{Kailath2000}.
+The solution of this problem is the stochastic BLUE estimator which is often called the distortionless MMSE estimator and has been widely employed in recent signal estimation and detection schemes \cite{Wang2004,Shahbazpanahi2004}.
+Namely, the stochastic BLUE estimator is defined as the unique solution of the following optimization problem: